tvanoop/tvanoop.github.io/_pages/about.md

 Research Interests
 ======
-Linear and Nonlinear PDEs, Isoperimetric inequalities, Shape optimization, Weighted Sobolev inequalities.
+Linear and Nonlinear PDEs, Isoperimetric inequalities, Estimates of eigenvalues in the context of PDEs, Weighted Sobolev inequalities.

 Academic Background